Historic Environment Scotland has a list of buildings that have special architectural or historic interest.

 The reporter will decide if a hearing or inquiry session is required.
 If it is, they will aim to issue the decision on the appeal within 26 weeks (if it's a hearing) or 32 weeks (if it's an inquiry session).

-You can submit a claim for expenses against a person or organisation if you think they have acted unreasonably and caused you unnecessary expense.
+You can submit an expenses claim against a person or organisation if you think they have acted unreasonably and caused you unnecessary expense.
 This can be in the form of a written statement sent by an email or letter.

 The reporter will decide if they have acted unreasonably and will decide any costs that should be paid to cover these expenses.